cling-com/cling-sync/README.md

     cling-sync security save-keys

-This will save the _unencrypted_ encryption keys to the repository in `.cling/workspace/security/keys.toml`.
+Store the encryption keys of the repository in `.cling/workspace/security/keys.enc`.

-Make sure that only you have access to this file.
-In the future, we will store the keys in the keyring of the user's OS.
-This is just a temporary solution to ease development and testing.
+The file is encrypted with a random key that is securely stored in the system's keyring.

+**Notes an MacOS:**

+You might need to unlock the keychain with
+`security unlock-keychain ~/Library/Keychains/login.keychain-db`

+**Notes on Linux:**

+This feature uses `secret-tool` to store the random key in the system's keyring.
+You can unlock it (Gnome) with:
+`echo '\n' | gnome-keyring-daemon --unlock`

 #### Merge the local workspace with the repository